Fires and Hiking

 - Fires should never be left unattended.
 So don’t leave the fire burning when you go to bed.
 Put your campfire out with water when you have finished.
 Sand or soil will work but they take a long time to cool down.
 Check the fire site prior to leaving camp and ensure the fire is definitely out and that the fire pit has cooled down.

-Light My Fire Swedish FireSteel 2.0 Army out of the packet
+Light My Fire Swedish FireSteel BIO Scout 2-in-1 out of the packet

 A welcoming camp fire